neuralmagic/sparseml/integrations/ultralytics-yolov5/tutorials/sparsify-from-scratch.md

 There is is a lot here, but the important items are the `pruning_modifiers`, `distillation_modifiers`, and `quantization_modifiers`.

-The `pruning_modifiers` instruct SparseML to apply the Gradual Magnitude Pruning algorithm to various layers of the network.
+The `pruning_modifiers` instruct SparseML to apply the Global Magnitude Pruning algorithm to various layers of the network.
 As you can see, the recipe specifies a target level of sparsity for each layer of the network.
 At the end of every epoch, the GMP algorithm iteratively removes the lowest magnitude weights gradually inducing sparsitty into the network.